Vancouver Bandits Announce 2025 Coaching and Basketball Operations Staff

 - Banman originally joined the Bandits for the 2023 season, working alongside Tanner Care in building the team’s Athletic Performance department.
 He also serves as a coach with Simon Fraser University Athletics with their strength and conditioning team and works as a personal trainer with local athletes.

-Kosta Ikonomou, Head Athletic Therapist -
+Kosta Ikonomou, Head of Sports Medicine -

 Ikonomou begins his sixth season as an athletic therapist with the Bandits, having been involved with the club since its inaugural season in 2019.
 His previous experience in high performance sports and health includes work with Chelsea FC, Team GB, Trinity Western University athletics and top health organizations in both Canada and England.
 He obtained his BSc (hons) in Physiotherapy from Brunel University London after completing his BSc of Human Kinetics from the University of Fraser Valley.
 Furthermore, he holds a master’s degree in Sports Medicine Exercise & Health from the University College of London.